-CBD and THC both have some medical benefits.
+CBD and THC both have medical benefits.
 They’re also both considered safe.
-Despite that, they remain illegal federally and in many U.S. states.
+Despite that, they remain illegal federally and in many states in the United States.
 Before you purchase or use any of them, know the laws in your state.

 Also, consider the possibility for side effects and interactions with other drugs you’re taking.
 Talk with your healthcare provider if you have any questions.

 |Produce a “high”||NO||YES|

 |Side effects||Almost none||Psychoactive side effects|